Superabsorbent Polymer Supply During 2023 and Beyond

 Since the 4th quarter of 2009, and continuing annually ever since, we have seen an almost perfect storm of events all of which continue to affect the SAP supply around the world.
+These events, mostly unforeseen production problems for the primary raw material, glacial acrylic acid (GAA), have caused the market supply to tighten faster than anyone predicted.
+Following is a brief summary of market conditions in each region as we are seeing and being told.

 1. Asia-Pacific:

 As far as the petrochemical industry is concerned, Asia is driving the trends in the world today.
+This includes all aspects of materials production, prices, and growth.
+The Asian GAA supply has been tight and remains tight with prices increasing weekly in spot markets.

+Also, SAP production capacity in Asia has been at 100% for over 10 + years now.
 Most makers are now reporting to be in an oversold position by 10% - 15% of current capacity.
+Newer capacities came on in 2022 and added less than 5% of new SAP capacity to the region.

 2. North America:

-Domestic SAP supply had started to tighten just before 4th quarter last year.
-Still GAA was fairly available, but the market was feeling some upward price pressure from increasing propylene feedstock pricing used for acid production.
-Once again the market is set for a possible SAP shortage coming by mid-2022.
+Here is where most of the perfect storm hit and this time it was not a hurricane in the gulf.
+Domestic SAP supply had started to tighten just before the 4th quarter of last year.
+Still, GAA was fairly available, but the market was feeling some upward price pressure from increasing propylene feedstock pricing used for acid production.

 1. SAP imports from Asia started to pull back from the NA market.